The Cheapest Option For International Money Transfers From Germany

 Finally, their admin fees are amongst the lowest in the industry.

-There are 2 of these companies we recommend at Live Work Germany:
+There are 2 of these companies which Live Work Germany is happy to recommend:

 Our favourite is CurrencyFair.
 In many cases, their fees are the lowest if you're prepared to wait for someone with a reciprocal currency order which matches yours e.g. you want to exchange EUR for GBP, and somebody else wants to do the opposite transaction.